bids-standard/bids-website/docs/collaboration/governance.md

-We prefer questions to be asked via [NeuroStars](https://neurostars.org/tags/bids) so that others can search them and benefit from the answers, but if you do not feel comfortable asking your question publicly please feel free to email the BIDS maintainers at
+We prefer questions to be asked via [NeuroStars](https://neurostars.org/tags/bids) so that others can search them and benefit from the answers, but if you do not feel comfortable asking your question, please feel free to email the BIDS Maintainers at
 <bids.maintenance+question@gmail.com>.
 They will
 repost an anonymised/general version of your question on [NeuroStars](https://neurostars.org/tags/bids) and answer it there.